How the motion of the Moon affects the seeds and the water of our oceans.

 The sowing calendars.

-On this site, the sowing calendars do not indicate the angular velocity of the seeds with respect to the Moon, but the hourly angular velocity of the Moon, in its orbit around the Earth, defined in 86400 deltins, and performed in a sidereal month.
+On this site, in order to make it easy to understand, the sowing calendars do not indicate the angular velocity of the seeds with respect to the Moon, but the hourly angular velocity of the Moon, in its orbit around the Earth, defined in 86400 deltins, and performed in a sidereal month.

-Consequently, cumulative phases can take place when said movement is indicated as decreasing (periods b-c; d-a), while dissipative phases can take place when said movement is indicated as increasing (a-b; c-d).
+Consequently, cumulative phases take place when said movement is indicated as decreasing (periods b-c; d-a), while dissipative phases take place when said movement is indicated as increasing (a-b; c-d).

 All the experiments on seeds, published on this site, were performed in open fields, not in a greenhouse.
 However, in order to meet the times of the cycle, the procedure is best done where the timing of the water supply can be controlled, as can take place in a greenhouse, rather than being dependent on the vagaries of the weather.